mikeizbicki/cmc-csci145-math166/exams/README.md

             why?
             1. true in the web domain only

-                (people commonly said true of all sparse matrices)
+                (people commonly said true of all sparse matrices, which is wrong)
             1. because each webpage has only small number of links

         1. RECALL: I can't cover all these small details in class